BertBril/gporter/README.md

 sudo cp gporter_reworked /usr/local/bin/

 ## The POI format
-You'll find a simple description in "POI-Format.ods".
+Sascha made a simple (but very useful) description in "POI-Format.ods".

 ## Usage
-On my linux machine when the GPORTER GP-102 is connected it will appear in "/media/"username"/CANMORE/GP-102".
-The place will be different on your machine.
+On Sascha's Linux machine (which has teh automounter active) when the GPORTER GP-102 is connected it will appear in something like "/media/sascha/CANMORE/GP-102".
 If you do not use the automounter, try the 'blkid' command.
-I added and entry to fstab like this:
+With this info I added and entry to fstab like this:
-UUID=4588-49FC /mnt/GPS vfat noauto,users 0 0
+UUID=4578-49FC /mnt/GPS vfat noauto,users 0 0
 After mounting, you'll find the POI's at:
 /mnt/GPS/GP-102/POIs
 The file names are 000 001 ...